 This post previews our interactive pricing tool, which investors use to see how Lending Club prices their loans.
 The three main takeaways are a positive risk premium, positive term spread, and higher term spread in low grades.
 Try our tool here.

 2- How Does Madden vs. Midland Affect Marketplace Lending Investors?

-A much debated topic, the Madden vs. Midland case was highlighted at every marketplace lending conference we attended this fall.
-A Madden Reset would have a significant impact on investor’s portfolio.
-We use static-replication rational pricing method to estimate the haircut of newly issued notes right after a reset occurs.
+A much-debated topic, the Madden vs. Midland case was highlighted at every marketplace lending conference we attended this fall.
+A Madden Reset would have a significant impact on an investor’s portfolio.
+We use a static-replication rational pricing method to estimate the haircut of newly issued notes right after a reset occurs.
 Read more here.

 After a year of serving institutional investors (MonJa launched in 2015), we have a greater understanding of our customer’s pain points.
 In the coming year, you can expect an even deeper dive into our loan portfolio monitoring.
 Let us know if there are specific topics you’re interested in, and we’ll be happy to share more.